 Ongoing conflicts in Yemen have led to the displacement of over three million people in various governorates, making them Internally Displaced Persons (IDPs).
-To support those vulnerable communities in need, the European Union-funded Social Protection for Community Resilience (SPCRP) has been working in Yemen since mid-2017.
+To support those vulnerable communities in need, the European Union-funded Social Protection for Community Resilience Project (SPCRP) has been working in Yemen since mid-2017.

 Bashir Naji is one example of a previously vulnerable person who lost his living to the ongoing conflicts.
 The 30-year-old father heads a family of four – a wife and three young daughters – that depended mainly on his work as a clothing sidewalk vendor in the city of Aden.